Studio-Elsewhere/Recharge-Room-Troubleshooting-Guide/docs/overview/README.md

 ## General reboot

-In the majority of cases a general reboot of the recharge room will solve any problems you have with it.
+In majority of cases, a general reboot of the recharge room will solve any problems you have with it.

-To do this unplug the WiFi router in the room and the Raspberry Pi device.
-Plug the router back in and wait a minute or two for the WiFi to come back.
+To do this, unplug the WiFi router in the room and the Raspberry Pi device.
+Plug the router back in and wait a minute or two until the WiFi has reconnected.
 Once you have confirmed you are receiving internet, connect the Raspberry Pi back to power as well.

-After a few minutes try activating some of the scenes.
+After a few minutes, try activating some of the scenes.

-This reset is needed when things aren't connecting properly to each other and the internet and it is the easiest way to get all the devices connected back.
+This reset is needed when things aren't connecting properly to each other and the internet, and it is the easiest way to get all the devices connected back.

 ## General Scenarios